-Prior to joining the GICHD, Christelle Mestre worked with Interpeace, an international peacebuilding organization, where she supported country programmes in Sweden and Guinea-Bissau as well as programme development efforts in South Sudan and Myanmar.
-She has six years of professional experience in peacebuilding and conflict management at the Headquarters and in the field in Guinea-Bissau.
+Prior to joining the GICHD, Christelle Mestre worked with Interpeace, an international peacebuilding organization, where she coordinated country programmes in Guinea-Bissau and Sweden as well as programme development efforts in South Sudan and Myanmar.

 Christelle Mestre holds a Master’s degree in Socioeconomics with a focus on Development Studies and a Bachelor’s degree in Arabic Studies and History from the University of Geneva, Switzerland.